xiaopv/xiaopv.github.io/_teaching/2026-spring-mat401.md

 ## Homework

+ * 3/5/26
+   * I have received all the photos and the selfie picture.
+And it looks like you guys did a wonderful job without me and I am very proud of you!
+   * For the next meeting complete 45-48.
+Have a great break!

  * 3/3/26
    * Complete 40 to 44.
    * Meet on 3/5 without my presence.
 Send me photos of the board and a selfie (including all in the room).